dell/csm-docs/content/v3/deployment/csmoperator/drivers/powermax.md

 5. Create a CR (Custom Resource) for PowerMax using the sample files provided

     a.
-Install the PowerMax driver using default configuration using the sample file provided [here](https://github.com/dell/csm-operator/tree/main/samples/minimal-samples).
+Install the PowerMax driver using default configuration using the sample file provided under minimal-samples folder of respective CSM versions [here](https://github.com/dell/csm-operator/tree/main/samples).
 This file can be modified to use custom parameters if needed.

     b.
 Install the PowerMax driver using the detailed configuration using the sample file provided [here](https://github.com/dell/csm-operator/tree/main/samples).